nordic16/cmus-cheat-sheet/README.md

 # Playing music from library.
 When you're ready to listen to your favorite tracks press 2 then navigate to the one you want to listen to, then press Enter, and cmus should start playing it for you!

-1. To pause/play a track press `c`.
+- To pause/play a track press `c`.
-2. To stop media playback press `v`.
+- To stop media playback press `v`.
-3. To play the previously played track press `z`.
+- To play the previously played track press `z`.
-4. To play the next track press `b`.
+- To play the next track press `b`.
-5. To seek 5 seconds use the arrow keys.
+- To seek 5 seconds use the arrow keys.
-6. To seek 1 minute, press `.`/`,`.
+- To seek 1 minute, press `.`/`,`.
-6. Volume can be increased/decreased by 10 by pressing `+`/`-`.
+- Volume can be increased/decreased by 10 by pressing `+`/`-`.

+**Pro tip:** to shuffle your tracks on the library view, type `:rand`!
-Turns out CLI applications aren't as hard as you may have thought, right?
+<br>Turns out CLI applications aren't as hard as you may have thought, right?

 # Managing the queue.
 ### Automatically